Continuous-Variable Quantum Key Distribution with Gaussian Modulation -- The Theory of Practical Implementations: Introduction

-CV-QKD was first introduced with discrete modulation~\cite{hillery2000squeezed, ralph1999,reid2000cv}, and Gaussian modulated CV-QKD with coherent states was subsequently proposed~\cite{grosshans2002continuous, grosshans2003gmcv}.
-A good overview of the state-of-the-art in GM CV-QKD is given in~\cite{Diamanti2015}, however that review does not provide any detailed calculations.
+A good overview of the state-of-the-art in GM CV-QKD and the security of various protocols is given in~\cite{Diamanti2015}, however that review does not provide any detailed calculations.
 While discrete-variable QKD (photon counting instead of homodyne detection) has been proven secure against an eavesdropper Eve who has infinite classical and/or quantum computational power and memory,\footnote{All reported attacks against QKD attacked imperfections in the implementation, i.e.\ deviations from the theoretical model.} security proofs for CV-QKD with Gaussian modulation of coherent states are, up to now, less advanced.
 Unconditional security against the strongest (the so-called coherent) attack is established only for the cases of infinitely or unpractically long keys \cite[Table 1]{Diamanti2015} (see Section~\ref{sec_asymptotic}).
-However, a very recent work suggests a proof yielding non-vanishing secure-key rates even for practical block sizes \cite{leverrier2017security}.
+However, a recent work suggests a proof yielding non-vanishing secure-key rates even for practical block sizes \cite{leverrier2017security}.
 In order not to undermine the introductory purpose of this tutorial, the present work is restricted to the less complex security analysis of keys with infinite length.
 Still, the formalism derived in this article remains valid also when finite-key effects are taken into account, albeit of course under some adequate extensions.